 ****

 Transaction "isolation levels" define to what extent transactions are isolated from the effects of other transactions.
 ANSI SQL defines four isolation levels which are, from weakest to strongest: +READ UNCOMMITTED+, +READ COMMITTED+, +REPEATABLE READ+ and +SERIALIZABLE+.
-Additionally, an isolation level of +SNAPSHOT+ is used by many databases as an alternative “strong” " isolation level.
+Additionally, an isolation level of +SNAPSHOT+ is used by many databases as an alternative "strong" isolation level.

 In some databases, users may choose a lower level of isolation in order to achieve improved concurrency at the expense of consistency.

 However, CockroachDB supports only the +SERIALIZABLE+ level of isolation.
 This means that CockroachDB transactions must exhibit absolute independence from all other transactions.
 The results of a set of concurrent transactions must be the same as if they had all been performed one after the other.
-Even +SERIALIZABLE+ is arguably a compromise between performance and correctness. +LINEARIZABLE+ or +STRICT SERIALIZABLE + isolation levels place create even stronger guarantees that transactions will be sequenced in the exact order they occurred in the real world.
+Even +SERIALIZABLE+ is arguably a compromise between performance and correctness. +LINEARIZABLE+ or +STRICT SERIALIZABLE + isolation levels provide even stronger guarantees that transactions will be sequenced in the exact order they occurred in the real world.
 However, in practice, +STRICT SERIALIZABLE+ isolation requires either specialized hardware (as in Spanner) or extreme limits on concurrency.

 ****

 The transactional layer processes key-value operations generated by the SQL layer.
 A transaction consists of multiple Key-Value operations, some of which may be the result of a single SQL statement.
-In addition to updating table entries, index entries must also be updated, and data must be updated in all copies of the data.
+In addition to updating table entries, index entries must also be updated.
 Maintaining perfect consistency under all circumstances involves multiple sophisticated algorithms, not all of which can be covered in this chapter.
 For deep details, you may wish to consult the CockroachDB 2020 SIGMOD paper , which covers many of these principles in more detail.

 MVCC principles